-In 2009 there was a UN climate summit held in Copenhagen where up to 100000 people converged to talk about making climate a global agreement.
-The key topic which is still the key topic, burning of fossil fuel and divestment from these industries.
+During 2009 the UN climate summit held in Copenhagen, 100,000 people converged to talk about making climate a global agreement.
+The key topic is still the key topic; burning of fossil fuel and divestment from these industries.
 The major trend here for business is to secure your portfolio of investments for the future, sequester your investments in carbon mitigating business and reduce your exposure to risk, also it is good for the environment to look at low carbon-emitting business ventures and cleaner supply chains.

-- Funding for the gas and coal industries has seen a shift in 100 billion of the annual subsidies received are now to be reinvested into the renewable energy industry.
-(IMF report )
+Funding for the gas and coal industries has seen a shift in 100 billion of the annual subsidies received are now to be reinvested into the renewable energy industry.

-- Industry leaders like Microsoft are investing into becoming completely carbon negative by 2030, that is only 10 years off.
+Industry leaders like Microsoft are investing in becoming completely carbon negative by 2030, which is only 10 years off.

 Top 3 signs to watch

-- Increasing the reuse of products, developing scalable solutions of product as a service model and understanding the value of waste explicably e-waste in China could reduce our emissions by 50%, cut greenhouse gases by 23% and reduce traffic congestion by 47% according to World Economic Forum
+Increasing the reuse of products, developing scalable solutions of the product as a service model and understanding the value of waste explicable e-waste in China could reduce our emissions by 50%, cut greenhouse gases by 23% and reduce traffic congestion by 47% according to World Economic Forum

 Supply chains are a complex beast and the idea of cleaning them up and propelling them into the next decade is overwhelming.
 Businesses need to ask the questions, where in my chain can I clean my business up?, where can I implement a serious and socially responsible change?Is my product/service unknowingly perpetuating the global climate crisis?
 We are moving into a landscape which sees AI, satellite and blockchain systems make our supply chains ever more transparent, and we need to make these changes now or we will get left behind in the wake of advancement.

-Some of the world's largest producers and consumers of plastics are banning single use items like plastic bags in 2020, as we have seen from China in their recent ambitious plan.
-It is initiatives like this that need to be implemented the world over and we need to see radical and adventurous pioneers take centre stage.
+Some of the world's largest producers and consumers of plastics are banning single-use items like plastic bags in 2020, as we have seen from China in their recent ambitious plan.
+It is initiatives like this that need to be implemented the world over, and we need to see radical and adventurous pioneers take centre stage.
 Of course changing systems over like this are not only ambitious but also a massive undertaking and there is a call for new materials to take the place of their noxious rivals.
-Zeoform, an Australian bio materials company has taken up the challenge to produce and input sustainable material solutions into supply chains that are not toxic for the environment but instead work with the delicate balance of nature.
+Zeoform, an Australian biomaterial company has taken up the challenge to produce and input sustainable material solutions into supply chains that are not toxic for the environment but instead work with the delicate balance of nature.

 My advice for business:

-- Identify your supply chains sustainability and explore technology that can enable greater outcomes for people and the planet.
+Identify your supply chain sustainability and explore technology that can enable greater outcomes for people and the planet.

-- Create open dialogue and embed this into the company charter for the environment so that your board and committee will be able to oversee the issues.
+Create an open dialogue and embed this into the company charter for the environment so that your board and committee will be able to oversee the issues.

 With all this in mind, the business landscape is going to look very different in 2020 and moving forward.
 Governments and corporations globally must be focussed on reducing their carbon footprint for more than environmental reasons, we need to consider the social and financial ramifications.
 Be a world leader, pioneer and start your business journey to change how you do things now.